 Tracey owes much gratitude to her teachers, Herman “Mogri” Lookout, Stephanie Rapp, Talee Redcorn, as well as the various Dhegiha relatives she has had the privilege to document, work with, and learn from to advance her studies in the Osage Language.
 She is very proud to work for her community in Grayhorse - Fairfax and extremely proud and thankful for this opportunity to serve her people.

-Celena began working for the Osage Nation before she even finished high school, working full time for the Boys & Girls Club in 2008 and graduating high school a year later.
-She has worked for and across several of the Nation’s departments since then, including Head Start, CDIB and Membership, Historic Preservation, Congress, the Health Authority Board, Immersion School, and the Language Department.
+Celena began working for the Osage Nation before she even finished high school, working full-time for the Boys & Girls Club in 2008 and graduating high school a year later.
+Since then, she has worked for and across several of the Nation’s departments, including Head Start, CDIB and Membership, Historic Preservation, Congress, the Health Authority Board, Immersion School, and the Language Department.